Debt-ceiling debate could put money funds into uncharted waters

-BOSTON/NEW YORK (Reuters) - A failure by Washington leaders to raise the federal debt ceiling by next month could test whether new regulations have made money market mutual funds more robust.
+BOSTON/NEW YORK, Oct 22 (Reuters) - A failure by Washington leaders to raise the federal debt ceiling by next month could test whether new regulations have made money market mutual funds more robust.

 With $2.7 trillion in assets, money funds play a key role in the financial system as purchasers of corporate and government debt used to fund short-term operations.
 Some funds’ managers were rattled when past debt showdowns cast doubt on the payment schedules of U.S. Treasury securities they held, though investors ultimately stayed with the funds.